Contact Information

 If you have not met the requirements for the Business Economics major, you may still be able to be accepted into the Economics major.
 Please speak with an Economics counselor to discuss this further.

 This is not permitted.
-However, if you decide to major in Business Economics, you may decide to pursue another major or a minor that meets your mathematical interests.
-If you decide to major in Mathematics/Economics, you can pursue a minor in accounting and you can take management courses.
-Please speak with a Mathematics counselor to discuss your options further.
+However, if you decide to major in Economics or Business Economics, you may decide to pursue another major or a minor that meets your mathematical interests.
+If you decide to major in Mathematics/Economics, you may also pursue other minors.
+Mathematics/Economics majors should consult with a Mathematics counselor to discuss their options further.

 In order to petition the College for a double major, you must first complete all of the pre-major course requirements for both majors, as well as two upper-division courses in each major.